 - visiting the embroidering manufacture “Pakha Tere”;

-- the “village route” around Chuvash countryside with its festivals, handicrafts traditions, cloth, etc.;
+- the “village route” around the Chuvash countryside with its festivals, handicrafts traditions, cloth, etc.;

 - visits to horse riding farms;